openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	- Optimally, I'd like each section to have suggestions of advanced extensions that could be made to the project
 - Write introduction section
 - Fill in missing graphics, flesh out descriptions, update ugly graphics
-- Insert three small sections: saving a rasterized graphic, saving a vector graphic and saving an animation
+- Insert section on saving a vector graphic
-- Write addons/more info section
-- Rename figures to be more informative
 - Multiple figures can be combined onto a single line to save space in terms of total page number
-- Change ++i to i++
 - Change in-line references to functions that require parameters: use `functionName(...)`
-- Add arc to basic shapes?
 - How are links being handled?
 I don't explicitly point them out most of the time since that would be redundant in an online version.
 - `polyline.getPointAtPercent(0)` and `polyline.getPointAtPercent(1.0)` return the same thing
 - Add a line about what happens when alpha is very low (i.e. == 1)
 - Does each individual brush section need a list of extensions?
 Or should they just come at the end?
+- Rename figures to be more informative
+- Write addons/more info section

 - Section 1.1 Wish List:
   - Link to artists that take this generative brush approach